 - 2 cups frozen veggies I used mix of peas, carrots, green beans and corn

 - 6 large potatoes peeled and cut into cubes

 - 4 tablespoon butter softened

 - 1/4 cup Parmesan cheese

-Heat the oil in a large skillet over medium heat.
-Add the ground beef to the skillet and cook it for abut 5 minutes or until it’s no longer pink, breaking it up as you go along.
+- Prepare the meat mixture: Heat the oil in a large skillet over medium heat.
+Add the ground beef to the skillet, season it with the salt and pepper and cook it for abut 5 minutes or until it’s no longer pink, breaking it up as you go along.

 - Add the onion and garlic and cook for 3 more minutes until the onion softens and becomes translucent.
 Add the pepper flakes, Worcestershire sauce, onion soup mix, beef broth and stir.
 Stir in the frozen veggies and cook for a couple more minutes.
 Set aside.

 - Prepare the mashed potatoes: Drain the potatoes then add them to a large bowl.
 Add in the butter and using a potato masher, mash until smooth.
 Add the milk, Parmesan cheese, salt pepper and mash a bit a more until smooth.

 - Finish assembling the shepherd’s pie: Spread the potatoes over the meat and smooth with a spoon.
 Take a fork and rough up the top a bit and garnish with a bit of parsley.